Healthy Snacks for Preschoolers

 Have them help you PEEL apples!

-We brought in a Peeler, Slicer, Corer and the children LOVED using it!
+We used a Peeler/Slicer/Corer and the children LOVED using it!

 They could then cut the apple in half using a plastic knife.